Message from Our Executive Director

 Yá’át’ééh.
 Shí éí Ayn N. Whyte yinishyé.
 Tó'aheedlíinii nishłį́, Kinyaa'áanii bashishchiin, Naasht'ézhi dine'é dashicheii, Naakai dashinalí. Ákót’éego diné asdzáán nishłį́.
 (Hello, I am Ayn N. Whyte.
 My clans are The Water Flows Together People, I am born for the Towering House Clan, my maternal grandfathers are the Zuni Clan, and my paternal grandfathers are Mexican.

-I am the grand daughter of late Christine and Herbert Becenti of Muholland Well, NM and the late Leo Rangel of Thoreau, NM and Marie Whitehorse of Whitehorse Lake, NM.
+I am the grand daughter of the late Christine and Herbert Becenti of Muholland Well, NM and the late Leo Rangel of Thoreau, NM and Marie Whitehorse of Whitehorse Lake, NM.
 I am the daughter of Lynda A. Whyte and Ken R. Whyte, sister to Jerold B. Whyte, Retired US Navy, wife to Anthony L. Segura and mother to Kayne Rangel, Logan Don, Sawyer Mahkah Lee, and Hope Yanabah Lee.

 In 2003, I received a Bachelor of Science degree in Exercise Science and in 2006, a Master of Science degree in Health Education, both from the University of New Mexico.
 I joined AAIHB in 2010 and became the Executive Director in 2019.
 My experience in public health includes cardiac rehabilitation, diabetes prevention and research, colorectal health research, sexual health education, HIV prevention and research and Hepatitis C awareness and prevention.